-4.1.2 Project Prioritization
+4.1.1 Project Selection

 Because municipal governments and agencies of the Government of Puerto Rico are conducting a significant portion of the PA recovery work on the Island, PRDOH will have municipalities and government agencies opt-in to the program first, followed by non-governmental organizations, and then any other eligible Entity.
-PRDOH plans to initially analyze PWs for both Hurricanes Irma and María corresponding to PWs that have already been obligated under the FEMA PA Program including emergency work, (Category A and B) and permanent work categories (Category C-G).
+PRDOH plans to analyze PWs for both Hurricanes Irma and María corresponding to PWs that have already been obligated under the FEMA PA Program including emergency work (Category A and B) and permanent work categories (Category C-G).
 PRDOH expects that cost share related to the emergency work categories will be provided before long-term, permanent recovery work.
 PRDOH also anticipates that small projects, in general, will be completed prior to large projects.
-Thus, review priority will be given to those projects that have work that has already been completed or that is closer to implementation ("shovel ready").